stpettersens/Gaudi/examples/Directories/README.markdown

-Building with Gaudi example #1
+Building with Gaudi example #2
 ------------------------------
-Simple example Hello World program written in C++ and the Gaudi build file to build it.
+Simple example to write out a text file and create a directory.

 Here you will see that `gaudi` is invoked in a very similar manner to the traditional `make` tool.